Beach Hazard Alert: High Waves and Gusty Winds Expected on Lake Michigan

 By Sunday, dew points are expected to drop to 50 degrees, with high temperatures only reaching 70 degrees.

-Temperatures will rise slightly on Monday and Tuesday, reaching up to near 80 degrees, but a weak cold front could bring some showers and thunderstorms to the region on Tuesday, and then drop temperatures to around 70 degrees on Wednesday.
+Temperatures will rise slightly on Monday and Tuesday, reaching up to near 80 degrees, but a weak cold front might bring some showers and thunderstorms to the region on Tuesday, and then drop temperatures to around 70 degrees on Wednesday.

 Stay tuned to the NBC 5 Storm Team for the latest weather information.